robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ![Add Portable Class Library in Visual Studio Screenshot](../Misc/vsaddpcl.png)

-At this point, we should take a short digression on Portable Class Libaries (PCL).
+At this point, we should take a short digression on Portable Class Libraries (PCL).
 In .NET, these are projects that combine a subset of APIs and Types and offer the developer to use these across multiple projects.
 Inside the settings of Portable Class Libaries, we can choose which platforms, we want to target and the library will offer all of the overlapping APIs.

 > **Hint:** In case you are more advanced and wondering: Yes, Xamarin does support [.NET Standard](https://blogs.msdn.microsoft.com/dotnet/2016/09/26/introducing-net-standard/) and you can also switch the PCLs to it, if you like.
 Currently this sometimes might cause some problems, which is why we avoid it in this workshop.

-We can choose a wide rang of APIs for our PCLs to make it compatible with as many other .NET platforms as possible.
+We can choose a wide range of APIs for our PCLs to make it compatible with as many other .NET platforms as possible.

 ![Set PCL target in Visual Studio Screenshot](../Misc/vspclprofile.png)